 It's the success of online ordering players such as Uber Eats, Glovo, Just Eat and many more that paved the way for dark kitchens.
 These third-party delivery channels enable food businesses to easily connect with customers and quickly deliver meals to their doorstep.
 Getting food out to the customer has become easier, even for smaller, single restaurants - a change which has led to an increased offer to match the ever-growing demand.

-With online platforms intervening, all face-to-face contact between the restaurant and the customer has disappeared.
-Needless to say, dark kitchens must harness cutting-edge technologies and new marketing techniques to reach and keep their demanding audiences.
+With online platforms intervening, all face-to-face contact between the restaurant and the customer is disappearing.
+Needless to say, cloud kitchens must harness cutting-edge technologies and new marketing techniques to reach and keep their demanding audiences.

-Less free time, the rise of online business models, a fixation on convenience and personalised experiences: these are just a few factors that influence almost every industry today – including the food business.
+Less free time, the rise of online business models, a fixation on convenience and personalized experiences: these are just a few elements that influence almost every industry today – including the food business.
 The demands of digital-age consumers combined with new technologies are transforming the way restaurants operate from the kitchen floor and up.

 Born between 1981 and 2001, millennials are the consumers that drive the market in almost every sector, including the food industry.
 Millennials grew up around and with technology and the convenience of applications.
-For them waiting is not an option.
-They are used to overnight shipping, instant online payments and world-wide communication at every time of the day.
+For them, waiting is not an option as they are used to overnight shipping, instant online payments and worldwide communication at all times of the day.
 The food, beverage and restaurant industry needed to reinvent itself to serve millennials and comply with their demands.
 This is where dark kitchens fill in the gap.

-Virtual kitchens are rising as the food delivery market is foreseen to only keep on expanding.
-We’re at the dawn of a new restaurant era where ‘dark kitchen’ will become a common term.
+With the food delivery industry booming - a trend which is expected to continue to grow in the future - cloud kitchens are on the rise.
+We’re at the dawn of a new restaurant era - an era where ‘dark kitchen’ will become a common term.